jlattimer/CRM-String-Workflow-Utilities/README.md

 *No warranty expressed or implied - use at your own risk!

 If you have ideas for new functionality, suggest them in the [Issues](https://github.com/jlattimer/CRM-String-Workflow-Utilities/issues) area.

-Feel free to [donate](https://paypal.me/JLattimer) if this saved you some time or helped out :)